Givex Corp. to Automate David Jones Voucher Fulfillment for Qantas Frequent Flyer Program

 As the global labor shortage continues, it is more important now than ever to automate processes to maximize efficiencies for customers and internal teams

-BRISBANE, Australia, April 24, 2023 /PRNewswire/ - Givex Corp.
+BRISBANE, Australia, April 24, 2023 /CNW/ - Givex Corp.
 GIVX GIVXF announced today that it has automated David Jones voucher fulfillment for the Qantas Airlines Frequent Flyer program.

 Like many airlines, Qantas allows its rewards program customers to redeem points for vouchers from various retailers, including the iconic Australian department store David Jones.
 Historically, voucher fulfillment has been a manual process that can take up to 48 hours, but now, with Givex automation and Marketplacer for David Jones reward fulfillment, the process takes only minutes – a huge improvement to both the customer experience and labor costs.